 With the massive variety of cars available, men tend to lean toward purchasing European luxury brands like Jaguar, Ferrari, Porsche, and BMW, and prefer cars with high-end technology and stylish looks for both interior and exterior.

 Although women typically have a good idea of the characteristics they’re looking for in a new vehicle, they’re still twice as likely to be undecided about their vehicle choices.
 Only 38% of women report feeling confident when buying a car.

 Women are thoughtful when purchasing a new car and the buying cycle takes a bit longer than men, usually averaging around 75 days to complete a purchase.

 Confidence in the car you’re looking for can lead to you getting a better price.
 Car dealers generally know when they’re dealing with an unconfident person, and might try to leverage that unease when negotiating price.
-On average, men get lower prices than women, with salespeople offering, on average, $200 higher list prices to women.
+On average, men get lower prices than women, with salespeople offering $200 higher list prices to women.

-Men end up paying more to insure their new vehicles than women do — one site estimates that men might end up paying more than $15,000 more throughout their life than their female counterparts.
-While these premiums do drops as men get older, they still continue to be much higher until male driver reach 35.
-Middle age drivers, both male and female, pay similar premiums.
+Men end up paying more to insure their new vehicles than women do — one site estimates that men might end up paying upwards of $15,000 more throughout their life than their female counterparts.
+While these premiums do drop as men get older, they still continue to be much higher until male drivers reach 35.
+Middle-age drivers, both male and female, pay similar premiums.

 This is because statistically, men are likely to take more risks behind the wheel.
-Finally, those luxury cars that they like so much cost quite a bit more to ensure than the non-luxury alternatives.
+Another factor impacting skewed insurance rates is that those luxury cars that men prefer cost quite a bit more to ensure than the non-luxury alternatives.